chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/berserker.md

 aliases: ["Berserker"]
 ---
 # Berserker
 *Source: Monster Manual p.
-344. Available in the SRD and the Basic Rules.*
+344, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 Hailing from uncivilized lands, unpredictable berserkers come together in war parties and seek conflict wherever they can find it.